 for him) so many sci-fi stories build a stratified society where their

 hero can have inherited wealth to fund their exploits -- David Drake's

-religion taught in the schools is now atheism, which denies such a
+taught in the schools is now atheism, which denies such a thing as conscience.

-thing as conscience.
 The Brits at least can aspire to better.
-The British
+The British state religion gives

 Strong people oppressing weaker people is the human condition since the Fall of Adam.
 The Bad Guys in this flick pointed out (probably correctly) that the Sioux also oppressed the other Indian tribes they encountered.
 I personally experience it by reason of distance (rather than race or religion).
 The Chinese oppress the Christians (and other religions) in China.
 The Hindus oppress the Christians in India.
 The Muslims oppress the Christians in almost every country where they have control.
 The worst -- see World Watch List (no link, it's encrypted) -- is Pakistan and North Korea, where it is not racial at all, they do it to their own people.
 It's not a racial thing, but race is easier to identify than religion or national origin, so it gets most of the action in countries where it is visible.

 The human brain has pretty much the same number of brain cells, regardless of gender or race, but what you use them for strongly affects what you can use them for.
 You can use them to invent things that make the world a better place (in keeping with Jesus' teaching) and then everybody benefits from the wealth.
 If instead you focus on selfish ambition, or think in categories like race or gender, or even if you are in an oppressed condition and all you can do is try to find your next meal, then you don't have enough brain cells left over for invention.
 All you can do is look at and lust after the other people, the ones whose great-grandparents did The Right Thing.
 There is not a lot of personal benefit to Doing The Right Thing, but like the rising tide that lifts all boats, other people (some of them your own descendants) benefit.